 Irene Lentz (1901-1962) was born in South Dakota and as a young woman she went to Hollywood, where she found work as an extra at MGM.
-She ended up taking design classes and opened a small dress shop near the UCLA campus.
+She ended up taking design classes and opened a small dress shop.
 After the death of her husband in 1930, Irene left California for Europe, where she lived in Paris for several months.

 Upon returning to Los Angeles, Irene opened another dress shop and she became a popular dressmaker to the stars.
 In 1935 she started doing custom work through Bullock’s Wilshire, a Los Angeles department store.